DataDog/hiring-engineers/answers.md

 ![Alt text](./screenshots/006-3-Datadog-Agent-Info.png)

-If you go to the Metrics Explorer in the datadog portal, you will also see that test.support.random metrics are being received  (see image 006-4).
+If you go to the Metrics Explorer in the datadog portal, you will also see that test.support.random metrics are being received.

 ![Alt text](./screenshots/006-4-Datadog-Portal-Random-Check.png)